 Critical Elements for a Properly Structured IUL

 When it comes to Indexed Universal Life insurance, the difference between building substantial wealth and losing your life savings often comes down to a few critical design decisions that 90% of agents get wrong.
 Most agents structure IULs to maximize their commissions rather than your cash accumulation, creating policies destined to implode within 10-15 years.
-The harsh reality is that a poorly designed IUL can leave you worse off than if you’d never bought insurance at all—but a properly structured IUL might be the most powerful wealth-building tool available to everyday Americans.
-Understanding these critical elements isn’t just important—it’s the difference between financial security and financial disaster.
+The harsh reality is that a poorly designed IUL can leave you worse off than if you'd never bought insurance at all—but a properly structured IUL might be the most powerful wealth-building tool available to everyday Americans.

-Wrong Way (90% of agents do this):
+Schedule Free Consultation❌ Wrong Way (90% of agents do this):

 - Maximum death benefit to generate higher commissions